What Is Cervical Spondylosis?

 - 3.Spurling test: axial compression + rotation — reproduces radiculopathy

-- 4.Lhermitte sign: cervical flexion produces an electric shock — suggests myelopathy
+- 4.Lhermitte sign: cervical flexion produces an electric shock sensation — suggests myelopathy

 - 5.Hoffman sign: hyperreflexia — suggests pyramidal tract involvement